We can help micro-enterprises and small businesses (including self-employed people, partnerships and limited companies).

 However, many clubs, societies and associations may satisfy these criteria.
 Please contact us to see if we can consider your complaint.
 To make our assessment, we may ask for some detailed information – including, where available, a copy of your governing documents.

 Golf Club K made two bank transfers to a scammer who it mistakenly believed to be its supplier.
 It was unhappy that its bank refused to refund the money.

 The bank said that the club didn’t fall into any of the categories of eligible complainant under our rules (this is explained in full in the FCA handbook at DISP 2.7.3R), so we could not consider its complaint.

 Clubs and societies usually take the form of unincorporated associations.
 However, to bring a complaint to us they need to meet one of the criteria set out in DISP 2.7.3R.

-In the case of Golf Club K we reviewed the club’s governing documents and we looked closely at what the club did.
-The club offered membership to the general public on payment of an annual fee.
+In the case of Golf Club K we reviewed the club’s governing documents and looked closely at what the club did.
+The club offered membership to the public on payment of an annual fee.
 The membership came with a set of benefits.
-In addition, the club offered merchandise to its members and the general public for sale.
+In addition, the club offered merchandise to its members and the public for sale.
 It also let its premises for business meetings and weddings.

 We concluded that the club was clearly carrying out economic activities and therefore was eligible to bring its complaint to us as a micro-enterprise or small business, depending on its size.
 In this instance it was small enough to be considered a micro-enterprise.